 The court agreed the GDPR had been breached and ordered the employer to pay damages for the poor response to the legitimate request.
 The court awarded €500 for each of the first two months of delayed information and €1,000 for each of the three further months of delay as well as EUR 1,000 for two (unspecified) ‘defects’ in the information provided.

 - Those in receipt of SARs need to take the implementation of the GDPR seriously – people are increasingly likely to resort to litigation to obtain what they are entitled to under data protection law.

 - It is advisable even for small and medium-sized companies to develop a means to facilitate handling requests for information from former employees (and third parties).

 - This is one of the very few cases where there is any guidance about how damages can be calculated for failing to comply with a SAR and suggests that the ‘going rate’ is €500 – €1000 pcm of delay, and €500 per failure to provide appropriate information.

-- Norm’s DPaaS offering can help your organissation deal with SARs from individuals.
-To learn more about the service click here.
+- Norm’s Data Protection offerings can help your organisation deal with SARs from individuals.

 If you’d like to know more about Subject Access Requests the Information Commissioner’s Office have published a useful code of practice when dealing with information requests from individuals.